What is the Supplementary Retirement Scheme, or SRS?

 - Income: Although anyone can contribute to an SRS account, those who earn higher income see the greatest tax benefits by contributing to SRS because of their higher marginal tax rate.

-- Medium- to long-term plans: If you’re a foreigner, you should make sure you should be confident that you’ll be living in Singapore for the medium term, as you do not want to withdraw before 10 years.
+- Medium- to long-term plans: If you’re a foreigner, you should be confident that you’ll be living in Singapore for the medium term, as you don't want to withdraw before the 10 years are up.
+Otherwise, you'll face the penalties that come with early withdrawals.